EmileSonneveld/serialize-to-js/test/manual_tests.md

 ============

-Test too hard to automate can be here.
+Test too hard to automate can be documented here.

 Open Chrome Open https://en.wikipedia.org/wiki/Main_Page Paste the code from `main.js` in the console.
 Paste the following in the console.
 Test if the logged code is valid